Extol

-Extol are a Christian metal band from Bekkestua, Norway that was formed in 1993.
-The band is known for playing a variety of different styles of metal which include progressive metal, death metal, black metal and thrash metal.
+Extol is an extreme metal band from Bekkestua, Norway, that was formed in 1993.
+The band is known for playing a variety of different styles of metal which include progressive metal, Christian death metal, black metal and thrash metal.

-Over the course of their career, the band has released five studio albums and two EPs.
+Over the course of their career, the band has released five studio albums and two EPs, beginning with their debut, Burial, in 1998.
 The band are noted for their precise, technical musicianship.
 The fourth album, The Blueprint Dives, received a Spellemannsprisen nomination for Best Metal Album of 2005.
 Extol has toured the United States and Europe several times with such bands as Mastodon, God Forbid and Opeth.
 Collectively, Extol has sold over 500,000 albums worldwide.

 The last line-up before the hiatus included vocalist Peter Espevoll, guitarists Tor Magne Glidje and Ole Halvard Sveen, drummer David Husvik, and bass player John Robert Mjåland.
 Notable original guitarists were Ole Børud (of Schaliach fame) and Christer Espevoll, who contributed significantly to the band's songwriting.
-After reforming in 2012, the band consists of Peter Espevoll, Husvik, and Børud.
+After reforming in 2012, the band consisted of Peter Espevoll, Husvik, and Børud.
 The band released its fifth album, Extol, in 2013.
-All the band members share the Christian faith, which is apparent in their lyrics and themes.
-The band was on hiatus from 2017 until 2023, while Børud released an album with a new project known as Fleshkiller.
-On January 18, 2023, Extol announced a reunion for Furnace Fest of 2023, hosted in Alabama.
+The band was again on hiatus from 2017 until 2023.
+The band reformed again in 2023 with Peter and Christer Espevoll, David Husvik, and Ole Børud.
+In addition to touring live in 2023, with Elisha Mullins as a live vocalist, the band released two singles in 2024.
+In 2024, Bruce Fitzhugh served as a live vocalist for touring the United States.